TrustAI/DeepGame/Oxford-AIMS-CDT-SystemsVerification.md

 This is the webpage for the lab session of the __AIMS CDT Systems Verification__ course.

-To better understand the tool, feel free to look into the accompanying published paper:
+To better understand the tool, please feel free to look into the accompanying published paper:
 [A game-based approximate verification of deep neural networks with provable guarantees](https://www.sciencedirect.com/science/article/pii/S0304397519304426).

 ### 0. Installation of DeepGame